 Positrons are used in several disciplines of science, such as chemistry, physics, material science, surface science, biology and nanoscience [2].
-Positrons are obtained either from radioactive sources or from pair production of high energy photons.
+Positrons may be obtained either from radioactive sources or from pair production of high energy photons.
 Radioactive sources like Co-58, Na-22, and Cu-64 emit positive beta particles β^+ when they decay.
-As given in Table 1.1, the positron rate of radioactive sources is about $10^7 \sim 10^8 \text{ e}^+/\text{s}$ because of the source activity limits of 100 mCi [3].
+As given in Table 1.1, the positron rate of radioactive sources is about $10^7 \sim 10^8 \text{ e}^+/\text{s}$ because of the source activity limits of 100 mCi [3] that are imposed for radiation safety.

-Positrons are also created in the nuclear reactors [4] shown in Table 1.1.
-Neutrons were used to produce positrons from the photons emitted when neutrons interact with cadmium.
-Photons pair produce positrons when tungsten foils are positioned in the photon flux.
+Positrons are available for use in experiments at the nuclear reactors [4] shown in Table 1.1.
+Neutrons are used to produce positrons from the photons emitted when neutrons interact with cadmium.
+Photons pair produce positrons within the tungsten foils positioned in the photon flux.
 The positron beam created in the nuclear reactor has the intensity shown in Table 1.1.